-With the S/S 18 selling season upon us, many fashion brands are in the last stages of preparation for exhibiting at London Fashion Week.
+With the S/S 24 selling season is fast approaching, many fashion brands are in the last stages of preparation for showcasing at London Fashion Week.
 Planning is key to making the most out of the experience.

 This seems a good time to highlight what I learnt in my 15 years at showing at both national and international trade exhibitions.

 Trade shows give you access to new national and international buyers and build brand awareness with stockists that wouldn’t otherwise know about you.
 They can give you the opportunity to:-